 One Ocean Suite

 Rates are per person, based on twin-share.
 Single Supplement for twin cabins is 1.5 times the twin rate.
 Mandatory Emergency Evacuation insurance is required on all trips.
 Optional Kayaking $695 per person.
-Price does not include charter flight cost.
+Price does not include charter flight cost which is $925 one way where applicable.

 There is always a possibility of an added fuel surcharge if marine oil prices raise significantly.